Here are 4 ways to promote your music on Spotify:

 Post artist playlists.
 Artist playlists are a great way to offer your fans an inside look at the music you love and the songs that inspire you.
 You can use playlists to promote your music, share what you’re playing on tour, and champion new artists you love.

 Advertise directly on Spotify.
 Learn more about advertising on Spotify here.
 Right now there are minimum spend requirements, but we’re working on new features that will make advertising on Spotify easy and affordable for artists everywhere.
 Stay tuned.

 The Browse page on Spotify is different for every user and programmed based on their taste.
 Playlists and albums are recommended based on what a user listens to and what other people are listening to in their region.

 The more people listen to your music, the more likely your music will show up in Browse.

 There’s no formal submission process for Spotify playlists.
-Our curation team’s independence is an important part of what makes Spotify such a great listening experience for fans.
+Our editorial team’s independence is an important part of what makes Spotify such a great listening experience for fans.

 Search results in Spotify are based on a mix of current and all-time popularity—but vary from user to user based on personal listening preferences.